 The young queen now finds a good site to make her nest and start her colony.
 She rakes the wings off her body, as she no longer needs them for her new life.
 The queen begins her new colony there, laying eggs and staying with the colony for the rest of her life.

-Some ant colonies do not have queens at all, and several species use a different strategy to start a new colony in addition to having a founding queen.
+Some ant colonies do not have queens at all, and several types use a different strategy to start a new colony in addition to having a founding queen.
 In many primitive ant species, certain workers become egg layers and mate with males inside the nest to continue the colony after the queen dies.
-And many species of ants have several queens, either at the nest-founding stage or for the length of the colony’s life.
+And many ants have several queens, either at the nest-founding stage or for the length of the colony’s life.

 Born to work.
 A queen ant lays thousands, sometimes millions, of eggs in her lifetime.
 Workers move each egg to a brood chamber in the nest, where it hatches into larva and is fed until it turns into a pupa.
 The process that determines what kind of ant a young larva becomes is still not fully understood, but it is thought to be influenced by both workers and the queen, and includes considerations like gender-based selective rearing and chemical signals.

 Talk about teamwork: ants really know how to work well together.
-Recent research has shown that ants in the nest change jobs regularly, and some spend a good deal of time doing nothing at all!
+Research has shown that ants in the nest change jobs regularly, and some spend a good deal of time doing nothing at all!
 The jobs within the colony are the same for all ant species.
 Workers must feed and care for the young and the all-important queen, provide food for the colony, defend their resources, and maintain the nest.
 Keeping the nest clean of waste and the bodies of dead members is important for the health of all.

 Call out the cavalry.
 While all workers defend the nest as needed, many species have specialized workers called majors, also known as soldiers.
 These ants are larger than the other workers and have specialized mandibles for fighting, moving large objects, and crushing tough food items like seeds.

 However, it has been shown in some species that the kind of ant sent to defend the nest depends on the type of intruder.
-Invasions by other ant species of similar size bring the smaller workers running, but disturbances from larger animals call out the soldiers, which are better equipped to stab tender flesh and encourage the predator to look elsewhere for food!
+Invasions by other ant species of similar size bring the smaller workers running, but disturbances from larger wildlife call out the soldiers, which are better equipped to stab tender flesh and encourage the predator to look elsewhere for food!

-As with every animal on the planet, ants are an important part of their habitat.
+As with all wildlife on the planet, ants are an important part of their habitat.
 They are essential in turning and aerating soil in all the ecosystems where they occur, sometimes even surpassing the work of earthworms.
 Ants help spread seeds for plants and are food for countless animals (including humans!).
 Many are pollinators and even more are decomposers, breaking down organic waste and creating healthy habitats.
 They also serve as vital menu items for creatures like giant anteaters.

 Although their journeys into our homes or onto a picnic tablecloth to locate food or water may be inconvenient, consider ants' important place in the overall web of life.